auman-chan/climplot/README.md

   string-filled patches represent humid seasons while those with scattered points represent arid seasons.
-The polygon filled with the color same as precipitation curve indicates months with precipitation over 100mm, displaying the wet season period.
+The polygon filled with the color same as precipitation curve indicates months with precipitation over 100mm, displaying the wet season.

 - The information on the left top includes the name, the altitude and the coordinates of the locations.
 The right top are the values of